Coffea Processors

 Regular(1000, 0.2, 200, transform=log, name='mass', label='$m_{\\mu\\mu}$ [GeV]'),

-The run may depend on how many cores are available on the machine you are running this notebook and your connection to eospublic.cern.ch.
+Hopefully this ran faster than the previous cell, but that may depend on how many cores are available on the machine you are running this notebook and your connection to eospublic.cern.ch.
+At least the output will be prettier now:

 [6]: